“Most screenwriters are unemployed, chronically unemployed.”

 Secrets of Film Writing

 “It’s either very lucrative and exciting, or nothing.”

 Screenwriter Anthony Peckham (Invictus) on screenwriting

-(Note: Though this post is now several year old it continues to get solid hits because it’s such a primal question.
+(Note: Though this post is now several year old it continues to get solid hits because it’s such a basic question.
 I’ve chosen not to update the NFL references because that’s a continually moving target.
-Just exchange the names for the current hot players of what ever year you’re reading this post.)
+Just exchange the names for the current hot players of whatever year you’re reading this post.)